Rodovia Anhanguera: Features

 The Anhanguera Highway (SP-330) connects the city of São Paulo with the northeastern region of the state, going through industrial cities and important agricultural regions.
 Its busiest section is São Paulo-Campinas, the first section which was inaugurated.
 It is 86 km long, it serves the cities of Osasco, Cajamar, Jundiaí, Louveira, Vinhedo, Valinhos and Campinas.
-Near Valinhos, the SP-330 connects to the Rodovia Dom Pedro I through the Campinas Beltway (SP-083), and near Campinas, it connects the to Rodovia dos Bandeirantes (SP-348) through the Rodovia Santos Dumont (SP-075).
+Near Valinhos, the SP-330 connects to the Rodovia Dom Pedro I through the Campinas Beltway (SP-083), and near Campinas, it connects to the Rodovia dos Bandeirantes (SP-348) through the Rodovia Santos Dumont (SP-075).
 Also, in Campinas, the SP-330 connects directly to the Rodovia Dom Pedro I.

 Beyond Campinas, the second section goes through the cities of Sumaré, Nova Odessa, Americana, Limeira, Araras, Leme, Pirassununga, Porto Ferreira, Luís Antônio, São Simão, Cravinhos and Ribeirão Preto.
 The third section, the last to be doubled-laned, goes to Orlândia, São Joaquim da Barra, Guará, Ituverava, Buritizal, Aramina and Igarapava, reaching the border of Minas Gerais state at the Rio Grande, near Uberaba.
 It is the third longest highway in the state of São Paulo, with 482 km.

 The Anhanguera is a four-lane highway.
 It has heavy traffic, especially trucks.

 This highway has police bases, assistance bases, gas and services stations.
-Investiments have been made with the installation of security cameras, telephones for emergences, internet, optical fiber and other things to modernize the highway and help the users.
+Investments have been made with the installation of security cameras, telephones for emergences, internet, optical fiber and other things to modernize the highway and help the users.

 The highway is currently managed by four private companies, and therefore is a toll road: